haskell-gi/haskell-gi/README.md

 ### Installation using stack and nix

 1. Install stack

 ```
 curl -sSL https://get.haskellstack.org/ | sh
 ```
+[stack](https://docs.haskellstack.org) is nowadays the best way to build Haskell projects.
+It is like the combination of `rustup` and `cargo` in the Rust world.
+Especially it automatically installs (multiple) versions of `ghc`, the Haskell compiler.

 2. Install nix

 ```
 curl https://nixos.org/nix/install | sh
 ```
+[nix](https://nixos.org/nix/) is like `stack` for _external_ dependencies, like operating system libraries.
+It ensures that the build is made in some closed container, independent of the environment of the underlying operating system.
+The `stack.yaml` configuration automatically builds inside a nix container, so you do not have to envoke any `nix` commands by yourself.

 3. Build the project
 ```
 stack build